kleros/vea/contracts/docs/merkle.md

 | 0b100 |  H(1,4)  | "H(1,2)" |  "H(3)"  |
 | 0b101 |  H(1,4)  | "H(1,2)" |   H(5)   |

+Note some properties:

 - the smallest non-zero bit in the binary representation of count is the largest index of inbox modified.
 - the non-zero bits of count indicate the "on" indicies of inbox. eg, for count - 0b010, inbox[0] is set to H(1).
 However inbox[1] = H(1,2), so inbox[0] is not needed to continue appending to the tree data structure.
 From the perspective of data availability, we can forget about H(1), for that reason it is represented in quotation marks.
 - to calculate the root, only the "on bits" contribute, hashed together from the lowest index to the highest.

+These above properties motivate the inbox implementation.

 # Other resources